ChapelR/ggz/API.md

 ### `Render.clear()`

 This method clears all sprites by completely emptying the sprite container.
-It is run every time a `"portraits"` instruction is run.

 ### `Render.createContainer()`